HiLab-git/PyMIC/examples/JSRT/README.md

 pymic_net_run test config/train_test.cfg
 ```

-2. Then edit `config/evaluation.cfg` by setting `ground_truth_folder_list` as your `JSRT_root/label`, and run the following command to obtain quantitative evaluation results in terms of dice.
+2. Then edit `config/evaluation.cfg` by setting `ground_truth_folder_root` as your `JSRT_root`, and run the following command to obtain quantitative evaluation results in terms of dice.

 ```bash
 pymic_evaluate config/evaluation.cfg